kannanjayachandran/Full-Stack-Data-Science/04. Database/1_SQL/Basics.md

 # SQL

 SQL _Stands for Structured Query Language_.
-It is a language used to interact with databases.
 It is the standard language for interacting with relational databases.
 There are many different types of SQL databases, but the most popular are MySQL, SQLite, and PostgreSQL.
 I am going to use PostgreSQL, because it is open source and is widely used in production environments.
-But it doesn't really matter which one you use, because the syntax is almost same for all of them.
+But it doesn't really matter which one you choose, because the syntax is almost same for all.

-SQL is a _declarative language_, which means that you tell the database what you want to do, and it figures out how to perform the operation in the most efficient way.
+> SQL is a _declarative language_, which means that you tell the database what you want to do, and it figures out how to perform the operation in the most efficient way.

 ## High level overview of how SQL queries work